Houston Apollos

 The Houston Apollos were a minor professional ice hockey team based in Houston, Texas.
 They played in the Central Hockey League from 1965 to 1969, and then from 1979 to 1981.

+History

 From 1965 to 1969, they were a farm team of the NHL's Montreal Canadiens.
 The Canadiens pulled the team out and moved it to Montreal, where they became the Montreal Voyageurs of the American Hockey League.
 Aside from cutting back on travel costs, the Canadiens cited problems in Houston of low attendance, poor choice of dates in the local arena, and lack of practice time.